Taco Bake Recipe: Easy and Cheesy

 • Remove the foil and bake for an additional 10 minutes, allowing the cheese to melt and brown slightly.

-• Let the taco bake cool for 5-10 minutes before serving.
-This helps the layers set.
+• Allow the taco bake to rest for 5-10 minutes before serving to help the layers firm up.

 Creative Variations of Taco Bake